abcdlsj/abcdlsj.github.io/abcdlsj.github.io/posts/Write-a-readability-tool.md

 ---

 ## Background
 Many websites use various CSS styles, and some of them can be challenging to read.
 One way to improve readability is to use a browser extension.
-Alternatively, you can create your own website [readability](https://www.wikiwand.com/en/Readability) tool.
+Alternatively, you can create your own website [WIKI - readability](https://www.wikiwand.com/en/Readability) tool.
 There are numerous language options and implementations available for this purpose.
-In this case, we will use Go and the [readability](github.com/go-shiori/go-readability) library to implement it.
+In this case, we will use `Go` to implement it.
 You will see how simple it is.

-You can find all the code on my GitHub repository [readability](https://github.com/abcdlsj/share/tree/master/go/readability)
+You can find all the code on my GitHub repository [here](https://github.com/abcdlsj/share/tree/master/go/readability)

 ## Do it
 Start by reading the example code for [go-readability](https://github.com/go-shiori/go-readability) to understand its functionality and usage.